rmit-sdo-2024-s2/s3656241-assignment-2/README.md

 Between the client and the application load balancer (ALB), HTTP traffic (Port 80) is exchanged.

 Application Load Balancer (ALB):
-Distributes incoming traffic evenly across the two EC2 instances running the Foo app.
-Ensures high availability and scalability by routing traffic to healthy instances.
+Equally divides incoming traffic between the two EC2 instances that are hosting the Foo application. routes traffic to instances that are in good health, ensuring high availability and scalability. uses Port 80 to communicate with EC2 instances.
-Communicates with EC2 instances on Port 80.

 EC2 App Instances:
-Two EC2 instances, each running the Foo application in a Docker container.
-Responsible for processing user requests received from the ALB.
-Communicates with the PostgreSQL database for backend operations.
+Two Docker-containerized EC2 instances, each executing the Foo programme. in charge of handling user requests that come in from the ALB. exchanges data with the PostgreSQL database to perform backend tasks.

 Components:
 Foo App in Docker container.
-Exposes Port 80 for HTTP traffic.
+Opens Port 80 to HTTP requests.

 EC2 Instance-PostgreSQL:
-A dedicated EC2 instance running a PostgreSQL database in a Docker container.
-Handles all database interactions required by the Foo app.
+A specific EC2 instance with a Docker container hosting a PostgreSQL database. manages all database queries that the Foo programme needs.
-Port 5432 exposed for internal communication from the EC2 app instances.
-Data initialized using snapshot-prod-data.sql.
+The EC2 app instances' internal communication port is open at port 5432.
+Snapshot-prod-data.sql was used to initialise the data.

 Terraform + GitHub Actions Workflow:
-Automates infrastructure setup and configuration.
-Provisions the following resources:
-EC2 instances (App + PostgreSQL)
-Application Load Balancer (ALB)
-Security Groups
+Automates the configuration and setup of infrastructure. makes the following resources available:
-S3 Bucket (for state storage)
+Security Groups S3 Bucket (for state storage) Application Load Balancer (ALB) EC2 instances (App + PostgreSQL) employs Ansible playbooks to deploy and configure Docker containers.
-Deploys and configures Docker containers using Ansible playbooks.

 S3 Bucket for State Management:
-Stores Terraform state files, ensuring consistent tracking of infrastructure changes.
+Maintains constant tracking of infrastructure modifications by storing Terraform state files.
-Helps in state management and versioning for infrastructure deployment.
+Supports versioning and state management for the implementation of infrastructure.

 ## Infrastructure Architecture Diagram